catalystshift/beginner-guide-PSO2/docs/index.md

 **Credits to the helpful people of the Fleet Discord's #advice channel without whom I would still be clueless about near everything in this game, in no particular order**:

-Callyo, Herm, Phantom Lavender, Mirra, nvmvoidrays, Amazing Ampharos, Aihie, Hesloth, Brand New Star, Hespathus, Stroudbun, nasty_wolverine, Qmzn, lazybone95, someone
+Callyo, Herm, Luster Lavender, Mirra, nvmvoidrays, Amazing Ampharos, Aihie, Hesloth, Brand New Star, Hespathus, Stroudbun, nasty_wolverine, Qmzn, lazybone95, someone

 There are probably people I missed here as the channel is chock full of enthusiasts and people-who-know-their-stuff!
 Thank you all!

-**Additional thanks to these people for fact checking this and for correcting any mistakes made**: ???
-THIS COULD BE YOU, FELLOW HOOMAN
+**Additional thanks to these people for fact checking this and for correcting any mistakes made plus suggesting things**:
+Callyo, Luster Lavender, S10

 ## What mistakes do I avoid + what do I make sure to do?